noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 2. Make sure you can use the `Plots` package in the new project environment by loading it with `using Plots`.
 3. Now you can for example plot the connection between two points $(1,1)$ and $(2,3)$ by `plot([1; 2], [2; 3])`.
 4. Check if the `Plots` package is available in the standard environment.
-5. Install the latest version of the `LinearAlgebra` package in the standard environment and version $1.5$ in your project environment.
+5. Install the latest version of the `MultivariateStats` package in the standard environment and version `0.8.0` in your project environment.

 \solution{
 ```julia-repl